-In 2015 she was honored by The White House for her work as an LGBT Artist Champion of Change.
-She was voted the city’s Female Grand Marshal for the 2009 LGBT Pride Parade, has served on the National Board of Directors of the Human Rights Campaign (HRC) and is currently on the Board of Directors for the National Lesbian & Gay Journalists Association (NLGJA) and a State Co-Chair, DMV region, for the Executive Women for Hillary.
-Fiona lives in the Washington D.C. suburbs of Silver Spring, Maryland with her rescue dog, Maizie Rai.
+In 2015 Fiona was honored by The White House as an LGBT Artist Champion of Change.
+She was voted Houston's Female Grand Marshal for the 2009 LGBT Pride Parade, has served on the National Board of Directors of the Human Rights Campaign and the Board of Directors for NLGJA - The Association of LGBTQ Journalists.

 Advocating for human equality has always been at the root of Fiona's endeavors.
-Since 2004 when she came out as gay, Fiona has been particularly focused on working for the lesbian, gay, bisexual and transgender (LGBT) community.
+Since 2004 when she came out as gay, Fiona has been particularly focused on working for the lesbian, gay, bisexual, transgender and queer (LGBTQ) community.

-Due to her involvement in promoting LGBT rights in Houston, she was elected the 2009 Female Grand Marshal for that year's Pride Parade.
+Due to her involvement in promoting LGBTQ rights in Houston, she was elected the 2009 Pride Parade Female Grand Marshal.

 Several years later, in 2012 Fiona re-identified herself as bisexual and came out via the YouTube video below.

 As Fiona believes visibility helps end stigma and discrimination, she is not shy about talking about her own identity and creating media content to portray diverse lives.

 Fiona’s favorite interview on bisexuality is with the fantastic hosts of Tagg Nation’s “The Gag” where the conversation touches on the bisexual majority, stereotypes, discrimination, and the misconception of bi privilege.
 Listen to Part I and Part II for laughs and insight.